Radiator-Labs/coop-share/README-00-overview.md

 a starting point for the discussion:

 - M1: Select parts and submit to RL for approval
-- M2: Submit design drawing of box to RL for approval
+- M2: Submit CAD design drawing of box to RL for approval
 - M3: Build one box and submit video demo of functionality for approval
 - M4: Perform tests and submit video of test activities and results to RL for approval
-- M5: Submit updated design drawings to RL with final information and all detail necessary to fabricate the design, to operate the box, and to run all tests
+- M5: Submit updated CAD design drawings to RL with final information and all detail necessary to fabricate the design, to operate the box, and to run all tests
 - M6: Ship first box to RL for final approval
 - M7:  proceed with builds of remaining 9 boxes, test 9 boxes and ship to RL